martinghunt/ziplign/paper/paper.md

-non-technical users to install and use, Java must be installed, the user must provide (most likely via running command line tools) a genome comparison file, multi-sequence genomes are not supported out of the box, and alignment details including SNPs and small insertions/deletions are not shown.
-Mauve is simple to run but it only shows unique synteny/collinear blocks between genomes, meaning that repeats may not be shown.
+non-technical users to install and use, Java must be installed, the user must provide (most likely via running command line tools) a genome comparison file, multi-sequence genomes are not supported out of the box, and alignment details including SNPs and small insertions and deletions are not shown.
+Mauve is simple to run but it displays global alignments of locally collinear blocks shared between genomes, meaning that repeats may not be shown.
 We tested this using a 1000bp randomly generated sequence sampled uniformly from A,C,G,T characters, comparing it to a second contig comprising two identical copies of the first